CyberGen49/CyberFilesRewrite/README.md

 ##### Parameters
 * `sort`: The column to sort files by, should be `name`, `date`, `ext`, or `size`, defaults to `name`
 * `desc`: If set to `true`, the sort order will be reversed
+* `offset`: The offset at which to continue scanning files - see `chunking.offset` below

 ##### Response
 * `files`: Contains 0 or more file objects